wazuh/wazuh-documentation/source/getting-started/use-cases/file-integrity.rst

       :align: center
       :width: 80%

 -  **File integrity monitoring and CDB list**: Wazuh FIM module also detects malicious files by checking the presence of known malware signatures when combined with :doc:`CDB lists (constant database) </user-manual/capabilities/malware-detection/cdb-lists-threat-intelligence>`.
 CDB lists are used to store known malware indicators of Compromise (IOCs) such as file hashes, IP addresses, and domain names.
-When CDB lists are created, Wazuh checks if field values from FIM alerts such as file hash matches the keys stored in the CDB lists.
-If matched, it generates an alert and respond based on how you configure your custom rule.
+When CDB lists are created, Wazuh checks if field values from FIM alerts such as file hash match the keys stored in the CDB lists.
+If matched, it generates an alert and response based on how you configure your custom rule.

    .. thumbnail:: /images/getting-started/use-cases/fim/malware-hash-file-alerts.png
       :title: File with known malware hash detected and removed alerts